KristenJZ/KristenJZ.github.io/content/en/about/_index.md

   - Advisor: [Prof. Baohua Zhou](http://www.xwxy.fudan.edu.cn/dm/Show.aspx?info_lb=4&flag=4&info_id=7)
   - Relevant Coursework: Academic Writing (A), Communication Research Methods (A), Data Analysis and Visualization (A)
 - Exchange Program, 2019, The University of Sydney, Australia
-  - Relevant Coursework: Communication and Social Change in China (HD, equally A in Australian academic system)
+  - Relevant Coursework: Communication and Social Change in China (HD, equally A in the Australian academic system)
 - Summer Program
   - 2020, Certificate in Social Science and Research Training, Peking University, China
     - Coursework: Principles of Applied Statistics for Social Sciences, Structural Equation Models, Stata and its Applications